-The intention of this website is to show you the needs of inmates leaving the confines of prison walls as well as how Kingdom Boundaries Prison Aftercare (KBPA) strives to minister to and help these men and women transition back into society and lower recidivism.
-KBPA is a faith-based non-profit.
+The intention of this website is to explain the needs of inmates leaving the confines of prison walls.
+Kingdom Boundaries Prison Aftercare (KBPA) strives to minister to and help these men make a healthy transition back into society, thus lowering recidivism.
+KBPA is a faith-based non-profit organization.

-To lower recidivism (the return rate of inmates to prison) by fostering Christian character one person at a time.
+To lower recidivism (the return rate of inmates going back to prison), KBPA fosters Christian character one person at a time.

-Our mission is to form healthy relationships between Christian mentors and ex-offenders, regardless of their past indiscretions, to safely re-enter society.
-KBPA will come alongside men and women to help them discern God’s love, will, and direction for their lives; at the same time, it will make available practical assistance to become productive and independent citizens.
+The mission of KBPA is to form healthy relationships between Christian mentors and ex-offenders (regardless of their past indiscretions) in order to help them safely re-enter society.
+KBPA will come alongside these men to help them discern God’s love, will, and direction for their lives.
+At the same time, it will make available practical assistance so that these men can become productive and independent citizens.